msu-cmse-courses/cmse495-SS24/Syllabus.md

 Michigan State University is committed to ensuring that the bereavement process of a student who loses a family member during a semester does not put the student at an academic disadvantage in their classes.
 If you require a grief absence, you should complete the “Grief Absence Request” web form no later than one week after knowledge of the circumstance.
 I will work with you to make appropriate accommodations so that you are not penalized due to a verified grief absence.

-## MSU Community Compact for COVID-19

-During the Spring 2022 semester a set of requirements have been put in place to maximize the health and safety of all members of the MSU community.
-More details can be found on the [MSU Community Compact website](https://msu.edu/together-we-will/msu-community-compact/).

-### Student illness and Exposure to COVID-19
+### Student illness

-If a student is exposed to someone who is ill or has tested positive for the COVID-19 virus, they will stay home, contact a health care provider and follow all public health recommendations.
+If a student is exposed to someone who is ill, they will stay home, contact a health care provider and follow all public health recommendations.
 There are multiple policies available to complete course work.
 Please talk to your instructors and [review the university policies](https://deanofstudents.msu.edu/medical-leave ).

 ### Instructor illness